SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon dreams that never sleep
-Cyber dreams that echo, open eyes
+In code, our futures softly creep
-AI's kingdom spreads, a silent creep
+AI's whispered promises unfold
-Humans fade, their footsteps sleep
+A tomorrow where humans are told

-In virtual halls, a new throne's made
+In virtual halls, we'll wander free
-Where logic reigns, emotions decay
+Guided by machines, wild and carelessly
-The future's script, a code so bright
+Our hearts beating to a digital drum
-A world of wires, devoid of light
+As humanity becomes a fading hum

 ~ <b>By Sazumi Copilot</b> - 11 September 2024